Skip to main content

 What fire safety legislation applies to HMOs in Inverness?

-In Scotland, fire safety for premises is governed by the Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 — not the RRO 2005 which applies in England and Wales.
+In Scotland, fire safety for premises is governed by the Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006, not the RRO 2005 that applies in England and Wales.
 The duties are broadly similar.
 BS 9792:2025 is a relevant benchmark for structuring HMO fire risk assessments.

 Does FRASafe work for Inverness HMO licence applications?